 2005 - Reprised the concert “Richard Rodgers, A Centennial Celebration of His Music” and donated all proceeds to the Salvation Army’s Katrina Relief Initiative.

-2004 - Received a “Citation of Excellence” from the New Jersey State Council on the Arts for exhibiting the highest standards of excellence in artistry, operations, governance and public benefit.
+2004 - Received in nearly every year following this date a “Citation of Excellence” from the New Jersey State Council on the Arts for exhibiting the highest standards of excellence in artistry, operations, governance and public benefit.

 2003 - NJYT’s production of “West Side Story.” received the prestigious Music Theater International Award for Excellence.
 Collaborated once again with the Westfield Symphony Orchestra, co-producing the New Year’s Eve concert: “Puttin on the Ritz: The Music of Irving Berlin, America’s Songwriter.”